 In the past, these types of IoT solutions have typically been complex, costly, or unavailable.
-Due to developments in SatIoT technology, the mindset is changing.
+However, Due to developments in SatIoT technology, the mindset is changing.
 Organisations that recognise the potential of going beyond terrestrial IoT will be able to create new competitive advantages too.
-What is more, working with providers that offer and enable bidirectional communication between devices and assets presents a game changer for many industries and use cases.
-So, what is bidirectional communication and why is it important?
+Moreover, working with providers enabling bidirectional communication between devices and assets presents a game changer for many industries and use cases.
+So, what is bidirectional communication, and why is it important?

-Two-way communications between assets and their command centres is essential and bidirectional IoT has a significant role to play today.
-Traditionally, many assets in the field would have only had the capability to send data back to command centres about their status.
+Two-way communications between assets and their command centres are essential, and bidirectional IoT has a significant role today.
+Traditionally, many assets in the field would have only been able to send data back to command centres about their status.

-Aside from using bidirectional communication to send commands to assets in the field, it can be used to provide equipment with remote upgrades and security patches, therefore extending device life in the field.
-Bidirectional communication can also be used to confirm that data transfer has been achieved.
-For example, cargo owners can gain confidence in the integrity of cargo within shipping containers, with the ability to re-transmit information if a confirmation has not been received from a high value container.
+Aside from using bidirectional communication to send commands to assets in the field, it can provide equipment with remote upgrades and security patches, extending device life in the field.
+Bidirectional communication also allows for confirming the achievement of data transfer.
+For example, cargo owners can gain confidence in the integrity of their cargo within shipping containers, with the ability to re-transmit information if a confirmation has not been received from a high-value container.

 An IoT deployment can only achieve its value if the solution exploits data.
 Today, the benefit that bidirectional communication offers organisations is powerful as it allows companies to not only receive information from assets but also to communicate and control them appropriately.